Liberia hunts escaped Ebola victims as WHO calls for controls

-"We are very, very concerned about the situation," Information Minister Lewis Brown said, adding that 17 patients were still missing from the centre, which was thoroughly looted.
+"We are very, very concerned about the situation," Information Minister Lewis Brown said, adding that 17 patients were still missing from the center, which was thoroughly looted.

 "The police had to stand down because they were concerned not to put their men at risk.
 They got a supply of protective equipment yesterday and my expectation is that they will redeploy today."